Topologically modified Einstein equation: a solution with singularities on $\mathbb{S}^3$: Discussions

-The situation is even ``worse'' if instead of a patch of matter we consider, still assuming spherical symmetry, vacuum everywhere on the sphere except for eventual singularities.
-The Birkhoff theorem still applies, meaning that everywhere on the sphere but on one or two poles, the metric is locally equivalent to a single Minkowski metric (for one singularity), or to a single Schwarzschild metric (for two singularities).
-This is not possible if we require finite spatial volume induced by the metric \citep{2011_Uzan_et_al}.
-This is a quick explanation for why a spherically symmetric vacuum (but allowing for singularities) solution on $\mS^3$ of general relativity is not possible \citep[see][for a detailed explanation]{2011_Uzan_et_al}.
-In other words, general relativity cannot describe one BH (or two if placed at opposite poles) or NWHs (the result does not depend on the sign of the Schwarzschild mass parameter) in an empty $\mS^3$ universe with $\Lambda=0$.
-As is well known, this also holds for a regular vacuum in $\mS^3$ with or without~$\Lambda$.\saut
+{The above discussion} is a quick explanation for why a spherically symmetric vacuum (but allowing for singularities) solution on $\mS^3$ of general relativity is not possible \citep[see][for a detailed explanation]{2011_Uzan_et_al}.
+In other words, general relativity cannot describe one BH (or two if placed at opposite poles) or repulsive naked singularities (the result does not depend on the sign of the Schwarzschild mass parameter) in an empty $\mS^3$ universe with $\Lambda=0$.
+As is well known, this also holds for a homogeneous vacuum in $\mS^3$ with or without~$\Lambda$.\saut